rzander/sccmclictr/README.md

 ## Requirements
 * Windows Remote Management (WinRM) must be enabled and configured on all target computers.
 (Run "winrm quickconfig" in a command prompt.)
-* Microsoft .NET Framework 4 (on the computer running the Tool)
+* Microsoft .NET Framework 4.5 (on the computer running the Tool)
-* Configuration Manager Agent on the target computer (some features will also work with SCCM2007)
+* Configuration Manager Agent on the target computer
 * Admin rights on the target computer.
-* Windows Management Framework 4.0 (PowerShell 4) is required since Version 1.0.2!
+* Windows Management Framework 4.0 (PowerShell 4) on the Host and on the target Computer.

 ## Tested on:
 * Windows7 SP1 x64, Windows 8.1 x64, Windows 10 x64
-* Server 2008 R2
-* Server 2012 and Server 2012 R2
+* Server 2012 R2
 * Server 2016